surniaulula/wpsso-rrssb/readme.txt

 = 1.4.20 =

-(2017/05/25) Added a new Advanced Settings tab in the Responsible Buttons settings page with a "Sharing Buttons Cache Expiry" option.
+(2017/05/25) Added a new Advanced Settings tab in the Responsible Buttons settings page with a "Sharing Buttons HTML Cache Expiry" option.

 = 1.4.19 =